Other articles

 • By frequency over a given period, e.g. once every three years.

-STEP 4 - Prioritize the most significant impacts for reporting purposes
+STEP 4 - Prioritize the most significant impacts for CSRD reporting

 In this stage, an organization prioritizes the impacts of its activities according to their importance, to determine which themes will be included in its reporting.

-To do this, the organization ranks its impacts in descending order of importance and sets a threshold to decide which impacts it will focus on.
-Impacts are grouped into themes to facilitate prioritization and inclusion in the matrix, and to determine the number of themes to be included in ESG reporting.
+To do this, the organization ranks them in descending order of importance and sets a threshold for deciding which ones to focus on.
+Impacts are grouped into themes to facilitate prioritization and inclusion in the matrix, and to determine the number of themes to be included in its ESG reporting.

 Last but not least - The selection criterion for determining whether a theme is relevant for reporting is the significance of the impact, not the difficulty of reporting on the theme or the fact that the organization is not yet managing the theme.
 If the organization does not manage a relevant theme, it must indicate the reasons or plans for managing the theme in order to comply with the requirements of the standard.